Cabanglasan: Communication

-Postal services of the municipality are being provided by the Bureau of Post which is manned by a Postmaster.
-Being undermanned the postmaster also served as the municipality's letter carrier.
+Postal services of the municipality are being provided by the Bureau of Post which is staffed by a Postmaster.
+Being understaffed, the postmaster also served as the municipality's letter carrier.

 For telecommunication, the provincial government had installed a single-sideband radio in the municipality.
 This is actually part of the Provincial Radio Communication Network.
 Through this system, the municipality is able to reach out to other parts of the province directly or via relay stations.
 This is being complemented by handheld radios in some barangays which the municipality used for transmitting messages to these areas.
 Cabanglasan's populace is also kept abreast of recent information which is of regional and/or national significance through two Television channels which signal covered the municipality.
 These are the ABS-CBN (Channel 2) and GMA (Channel 12).
 AM and FM Band radio Stations from Malaybalay, Valencia, Cagayan and Davao also reached the municipality.
 Print media on the other hand only include a local newspaper (Bukidnon Newswatch) which has a weekly circulation.